2014 Season Calendar

 Deconstructing Kurt Weill: The American Songs

-Co-produced with The Musical Theatre Project
+Co-produced with The Musical Theater Project

 No composer wrote edgier, more haunting music for the theater than Kurt Weill, beginning with his trailblazing work in Berlin, The Threepenny Opera.
 But when Weill fled Nazi Germany and settled in New York City in the early 1930s, his American musicals such as Johnny Johnson, Street Scene and Lost in the Stars proved nearly as provocative, tackling the most serious of social and political issues.